marberi/100days/README.md

 thinking of how to best implement and test this technique.
 They use the validation set to optimize a single parameter, which adjust the logits in the different classes.
 It is not completely clear this could not be done with the training set.

+# Day 155 [2019-06-25]
+Worked on various topic throughout the day.
+I implemented the scaling they suggested in the Guo et.al. paper.
+Instead of rigourously using a validation set to determine the correct parameter, I simply tried a grid of different temperature values.
+While it can help to adjust the probability distribution, it does not look like magic.